jflorian/doubledog-systemd/README.md

 ##### `mnt_what` (REQUIRED)
 See `What=` in [SYSTEMD.MOUNT(5)](https://www.freedesktop.org/software/systemd/man/systemd.mount.html#What=).
 Takes an absolute path of a device node, file or other resource to mount.

+##### `auto`
+When `true`, an automount unit configuration file will be managed per *ensure* along with the standard mount unit configuration file.
+The default is `false`.
+See *enabled* for further effects and [SYSTEMD.AUTOMOUNT(5)](https://www.freedesktop.org/software/systemd/man/systemd.automount.html) for additional details.

 ##### `ensure`
 The [Systemd::Unit::Ensure](#systemdunitensure-data-type) data type specifying the state of mount-unit file (`present` (default) or `absent`) or the state of the mount-unit that file represents (`started` or `stopped`, both of which also imply `present`).  `running` may also be specified and will be treated identically to `started`.
 It may help to think of these states from the systemd perspective where mounts are just one of many unit types.
 Thus `started` means mounted and `stopped` means unmounted.

 ##### `enable`
 Instance is to be enabled at boot.
 The default is `undef` which means the mount won't be started as part of a target (i.e., *mnt_wantedby*).
 Typically, this is what you'd want because it's generally better to use *mnt_before* instead so that this mount is ready by the time a target is reached.

+When *auto* is `true` the main mount unit will be coerced to a disabled state while the automount unit will be as per *enable*.
+This ensures that systemd will not start the mount when starting the target to which the mount unit is installed.
+Rather, access to the mount point is required to start the mount unit -- hence mount-on-demand AKA systemd auto-mounting.
+This is notable when changing the value of *auto* since when Puppet refreshes the state, it will try to first unmount the filesystem.
+If the filesystem is already mounted and in use, the refresh could raise an error.

 ##### `mnt_after`
 See `After=` in [SYSTEMD.UNIT(5)](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Before=).
 Configures ordering dependencies between systemd units.
 Must match the [Systemd::Unitlist](#systemdunitlist-data-type) data type.
 The default is `undef` meaning this setting is omitted from the unit file.